kkinnear/zprint/doc/options/community.md

     (list a b c d)))

-; Some peope like to separate the pairs that end up on the next line ; with a blank line
+; Some peope like to separate the pairs that end up on the next line ; with a blank line, though this isn't community endorsed

 (czprint-fn pair-indent {:style [:community :pair-nl] :width 22})